Good Samaritans break car windows with strollers to save sick man

 “I immediately got on the truck, started kicking the rest of the windshield down.
 That is when I slid in and unlocked the door.”

-Carter said he stayed with the man until an ambulance arrived.
+Mr Carter said he stayed with the man until an ambulance arrived.

 “All of us were a team out there.
-We’re just proud that we all could come together like that,” Carter told Inside Edition.
+We’re just proud that we all could come together like that,” he told Inside Edition.

 When the video began to get attention online, people got the wrong idea and thought they had been trying to carjack the vehicle.

 “[They said] people were fighting in the street, people were trying to break into his car.
-So that’s what made us decide, OK, well we gotta get the truth out there,” Carter said.
+So that’s what made us decide, OK, well we gotta get the truth out there,” Mr Carter said.

 Atlanta Police said the man had suffered a medical event and was recovering in hospital.